ZahlGraf/IrrIMGUI/README.md

 #### Highlights
 * Added Irrlicht High Level Renderer.
+* **Note:** The Irrlicht High Level Renderer supports Irrlicht OpenGL and DirectX9 driver.
+DirectX8 is untested so far and the software render driver are missing necessary features (drawing primitives).

 #### Fixes
 * Created GUI Handle object in all examples with `new` to be able to destroy it before Irrlicht Driver is dropped.
+* **Attention:** Look at the new examples!
+Take care, that you destory your GUI Handle object _before_ destroying the Irrlicht Device.
+Otherwise your application will crash, when IrrIMGUI tries to free-up allocated memory.

 #### Dependency Versions
 * [IMGUI 1.45](https://github.com/ocornut/imgui/tree/v1.45)